python/cpython/Doc/library/base64.rst

    digit 0 is always mapped to the letter O).
 For security purposes the default is ``None``, so that 0 and 1 are not allowed in the input.

    The decoded string is returned.
-A :exc:`TypeError` is raised if *s* were incorrectly padded or if there are non-alphabet characters present in the string.
+A :exc:`TypeError` is raised if *s* is incorrectly padded or if there are non-alphabet characters present in the string.